JeffDeCola/my-go-examples/structs-methods-interfaces/README.md

 func area(r Rectangle) float64 {
 ```

-Pointer reciever,
+Pointer Receiver,

 ```go
 func areaPtr(r *Rectangle) float64 {
 ```

-I don't agree, but go knows how to sort this out when its called.
+Go knows how to sort this out when its called.
+I don;t agree.
 I feel it should be explicit as follows,

 ```go